 (un)adopted® exists to equip the Body of Christ to manifest the gospel to vulnerable children.
 This is carried out by sharing with international churches the biblical mandate to care for the fatherless. (un)adopted provides churches with necessary resources and trainings to minister to the spiritual and physical needs of vulnerable children in their community.
 By empowering the local church and community to care for the vulnerable, (un)adopted seeks to holistically care for children in their physical, emotional, spiritual and social needs.
 Through this work, stories are redeemed, lives are transformed, and the gospel is made known.

-You can help (un)adopted respond to the immediate needs of our partners now.
-Currently, we are raising support for our partners in Latin America & India who are responding to the COVID-19 crisis.
+You can help (un)adopted respond to the immediate needs of our partners.
+We are raising support for our partners in Latin America & India who are responding to the COVID-19 crisis.

 More than a decade ago, while Lifeline was meeting with officials regarding international adoption, leadership was introduced to a local Ugandan pastor.
 The pastor had planted a new church in Busega (a small community outside of Entebbe), called King Jesus Church.
 Church members began to see a real need for care for the orphaned and vulnerable children in the area (specifically deaf and blind children).
 In the Muslim community, if a child is deaf or blind or physically disabled, he or she is literally treated as a “curse.”
 The church felt called to minister to these children but didn’t know how. (un)adopted was started in 2009 and through this newly formed partnership between (un)adopted and King Jesus Church, Busega Community School for the Deaf and Blind was opened in 2011.
 The school now has more than 30 students. (un)adopted partners by financially supporting the school and ministry at the church, advocating for the needs of the ministry, and walking alongside the pastor, church leadership, and school staff.